piotrek111/swagger-petstore-test/README.md

 ## Room for improvement

 The solution has potential for more improvement.
-There's some code duplication (I was thinking about moving some shared items like the BASE URI to a config class what would be shared by all test cases).
+There's some code duplication (I was thinking about moving some shared items like the BASE URI to a config class that would be shared by all test cases).
 Another option would be to use RequestSpec builder and then add / modify elements of the request depending on the test case.
 I am also using one helper method to load Json file - that should ideally be moved to a shared "utils" class I guess.
 I also ended up with some tight coupling between api requests and expected data in the assertions.

-All in all I decided to finish at this point and share the solution.
+All in all I decided to finish at this point as I am approaching the suggested deadline and share the solution.
 I hope that I have demonstrated enough practical knowledge of Java and RestAssured / TestNG.